roehampton/module-content/software-development-3/week-02/lab/README.md

 We will then create an interface to see how 'polymorphism' can occur in our code.

-Today - we are going to model a zoo and its animals.
+__Today - we are going to model a zoo and its animals.__

 1. Consider classes for Lion and Elephant with some relevant properties that you can think of.
 Sketch a class diagram showing the basic properties and behaviours you are going to implement.
+Give your two classes at least one method, makeSound() which returns approriate animal sounds.

 2. Implement your Lion and Elephant classes in c#.
 You may use the default constructor for now, ie. an object will be created with no properties set.
-Give your two classes at least one method, makeSound() which returns approriate animal sounds.

 3. Write a main method in your Program.cs file that will create at least one Lion and one Elephant, and call the methods you have chosen to create, something like the below (yours may differ):